 Some people say that basing an allowance on household duties teaches kids that the only way you get money is to earn it.
-But others think allowances should not be tied to chores. because chores are part of being a family.
+But others think allowances should not be tied to chores, because chores are part of being a family.
 Two TFK Kid Reporters share their views.

-An allowance should teach kids how to be responsible with money.
-It is not meant to teach about work ethic.
-Even if you get an allowance automatically, you should still help around the house.
-Pitching in is your duty.
-But chores beyond ordinary household tasks, such as washing a parent's car, might be worth extra pay.
+An allowance is meant to teach kids how to be responsible with money, not to teach about work ethic.
+Even if you receive an allowance automatically, you should still help around the house.
+Pitching in is your responsibility.
+Chores beyond ordinary household tasks, such as washing a parent's car, might be worth extra pay.
+Decide before you start an allowance, so everyone is clear about their responsibilities and expectations.

-Earning an allowance teaches the value of hard work and the value of a dollar.
+Earning an allowance teaches the value of hard work.
+Seeing how much time and effort it takes to earn money teaches you the value of a dollar.
 You may decide a video game isn't worth 20 hours of work.
 If you do buy something, you'll value it more.
-Working for your allowance helps you prepare to be an adult.
+Working for your allowance mirrors responsibilities you'll have as an adult.
 Why not learn now, when you have room to make mistakes and time to learn from them?